ghonk/divaR/readme.md

 The inputs are saved as a matrix in `model$inputs`

-The catgeory labels are saved as a vector in `model$labels`
+The class labels are saved as a vector in `model$labels`

 ```
 cases <- demo_cats(category_type)